candaceyw/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+        React is a User Interface library for single page applications that allows a virtual DOM to do most of the heavy lifting .
+        It will make it possible to re-render the page on going and get better performance

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+        Components - everything is workable in components.

-- [ ] Describe state.
+- [x] Describe state.

+        State is mutable data that is created within components

-- [ ] Describe props.
+- [x] Describe props.

+        props is immutable data that passes through components

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+        Side Effects are anything that affects something outside the scope of the function being executed.
+It's synced by placing them into an array.

 ## Project Set Up